DANCE: A Framework for the Distributed Assessment of Network Centralities: Introduction

 This paper proceeds as follows.
-Section~\ref{sec:dance} introduces DANCE.
-Section~\ref{sec:res} presents results obtained from applying DANCE to a diverse set of synthetic and real-world networks.
-We describe related work in Section~\ref{sec:rw}.
+Section~\ref{sec:bkg} briefly reviews the definitions of the most traditional network centralities.
+Section~\ref{sec:found} introduces DANCE and discusses its properties.
+In Section~\ref{sec:implement}, we present the reference architecture of DANCE and discuss implementation issues to run DANCE in parallel scenarios.
+Performance evaluation is presented in Section~\ref{sec:res}.
 Finally, Section~\ref{sec:conc} concludes the paper and discusses future work.